 I like to write stories about my experiences while adjusting to life in a foreign country.
 I don’t know why, but funny things happen to me that teach me things about the culture.
 (It may have something to do with my ineptitude at activities like riding horses and tree climbing.)

 I posted these stories about once a month on a forum and on our website, and they developed a following.
 People would read them on the forum, and if it was the first time they had seen one of the stories, they would go to our website to read the earlier ones.
 Our website grew in popularity and rose in Google’s rankings as followers quoted from my humorous anecdotes, referred to the articles, and linked to pictures on our website.
 For a long time, the number one photo in Google if you searched on “Costa Rica images” was one I took of a secluded waterfall (and I’m no photographer).

+Not if you think about your business in its broadest terms.
 Because we were planting trees as part of a reforestation strategy, anything about trees, nature, and working with the locals was relevant.
-That gave everyone in the company a chance to add to the stories, and even visitors to the plantation contributed guest articles.
+That gave everyone in the company a chance to add to the stories.
+Even visitors to the plantations contributed guest articles.
 The quirkier the situations described, the better.

 All the wonderful things I was learning were great fun to share.
 Because of the articles, at one time, people thought I was a leading expert on reforestation in Costa Rica, when in truth, we hired forestry engineers who knew what to do!
 So, we decided to add some authoritative articles from a published forester.